 For centuries, traditional Sunday worship in England and America had been Morning Prayer, Litany, and Ante-communion (Epistle, Gospel, Prayer for the Whole State, and sermon), with Holy Communion once per month or quarter.
 Being long and cumbersome, services were shortened in the new American Prayer Book of 1892, and again in 1928, but still assuming the traditional order.
-The "parish communion movement" of the 1960's began to separate the services, with the Eucharist replacing the Daily Office, and Episcopalian parishes began to choose one service or the other-resulting in polarization.
-Seeking a fuller expression, while remaining a "Morning Prayer Parish," The Chapel included its 8:00 Eucharist, a Thursday noon eucharist (substituted later for Prayer Book Feast Days), an abbreviated eucharist following Morning Prayer on third Sundays, and recently a Summer Refreshment schedule of both service offered each Sunday.
-Once, on Friday, June 21, 1991, The Chapel held "An Early American Communion" from the 1789 Book of Common Prayer (available in the Book Nook), and on some festal days The Chapel has resumed the older, rubrical practice of including the first part of Morning or Evening Prayer with the communion liturgy.
+The "parish communion movement" of the 1960's began to separate the services, with the Eucharist replacing the Daily Office, and Episcopalian parishes began to choose one service or the otherresulting in polarization.
+Seeking a fuller expression, while remaining a "Morning Prayer Parish," The Chapel included its 8:00 Eucharist, a Thursday noon eucharist (substituted later for Prayer Book Feast Days), an abbreviated eucharist following Morning Prayer on third Sundays, and then, following recently a Summer Refreshment schedule of bothservice offered, began to do so each Sunday.
+Once, on Friday, June 21, 1991, The Chapel held "An Early American Communion" from the 1789 Book of Common Prayer (available in the Book Nook).
+Learning from this, The Chapel has resolved its fundamental tension by building its liturgical schedule with the monthly low-church patterns of Morning Prayer and Holy Communion as principal services, but utilizing the rubrical heritage of always offering a form of both, together.
+At first liked by none, it has become embraced by all, and is a primary cause of subsequent growth., and on some festal days The Chapelhas resumed the older, rubrical practice of including the first part of Morning or Evening Prayer with the communion liturgy.

 The Chapel remains committed in perpetuity by documents, honor, and desire, to maintain its heritage as "a Morning Prayer parish in the low-church Episcopal tradition," appealing to this portion of the Anglican Way as its home in a respected and legitimate tradition.
 Both The Reformed Episcopal Church and The Chapel (more than a century later) came into being attempting to preserve the evangelical witness of the Protestant Episcopal Church in America.
-A commitment to Holy Scripture as the final source of authority and to the complete use of the 1928 Book of Common Prayer as a "Rule of Life" have guided all efforts-embracing the fullness of Prayer Book Christianity, without minimizing or lessening The Chapel's original raison d'être.
-Nevertheless, this issue has vexed the parish: newcomers to the Anglican Way often seek only the eucharist without taking the time to learn the greater tradition, while older Episcopalians remain committed to the either/or cafeteria approach of the twentieth century.
+A commitment to Holy Scripture as the final source of authority and to the complete use of the 1928 Book of Common Prayer as a "Rule of Life" have guided all efforts-embracing the fullness of Prayer Book Christianity, without minimizing or lessening The Chapel's original raison d'être.-Nevertheless, this issue has vexed the parish: newcomers to the Anglican Way often seekonly the eucharist without taking the time to learn the greater tradition, while older-Episcopalians remain committed to the either/or cafeteria approach of the twentieth century.